John Ewell: Early life

-Ewell was born on March 25, 1957, in Los Angeles.
 Not much is known about his childhood, but throughout his life, he had a lengthy criminal record.
-In 1985, he was arrested for forcing a woman to withdraw money from an ATM at gunpoint, and was also separately arrested after forcing a man out of a parked truck, binding him, and stealing his wallet.
+In 1985, Ewell was arrested for forcing a woman to withdraw money from an ATM at gunpoint, and was also separately arrested after forcing a man out of a parked truck, binding him, and stealing his wallet.

 In 1989 he was convicted of robbery and burglary.
-In 1995, he was arrested was charged with check forgery, and, under California's 3-strike law, he was made available for a possible 25-year to life sentence.
+In 1995, he was arrested and charged with check forgery.
+Under California's 3-strike law, he was made available for a possible 25-year to life sentence.
 However, under the agreement of a plea deal, he was sentenced to seven years in prison.

 After his release, he found a job as a hairdresser and worked partially as a handyman.
 He also starting advocating in protest against the 3-strike law.
-In 2006, Ewell was one of several guests to appear in an epsisode of Montel Williams's talk show "The Montel Williams Show", where he indicated his fear of going to prison forever.
+In 2006, Ewell was one of several guests to appear in an episode of Montel Williams's talk show "The Montel Williams Show", where he indicated his fear of going to prison forever.
 In 2010, Ewell was arrested in Huntington Park after committing a burglary.
 He pleaded guilty to the crime.
-He remained free awaiting sentencing when he was re-arrested after he was caught shoplifting.
+He remained free awaiting sentencing when he was again detained, this time for shoplifting.
 For that crime, he was released on $20,000 bail.